pythcoiner/pyth.dev/src/bitcoin/build_core_from_sources.md

 enabling listening allows other nodes to connect to your client as well, making it a more active participant in the network.

-`server=1`: This setting indicates that the client should operate as a full node and serve incoming requests from other nodes.
-This is necessary if you want to use the client to support other Bitcoin applications, such as wallets or exchanges.

-`daemon=1`: This setting tells the client to run in the background as a daemon, rather than as a foreground process.
-This is useful for servers or other systems that need to run the client continuously.

-`rpcuser=pythcoiner` and `rpcpassword=maximalist`: These settings define the username and password for remote procedure calls (RPC) to the client.
+`rpcauth= ...`  define the username and password for remote procedure calls (RPC) to the client, it's the credential you generate using `rpcauth.py` previously.
 RPC is a protocol used for communication between different applications, and it's used by many Bitcoin applications to communicate with the client.
 The username and password are used to authenticate the connection and ensure that only authorized applications can access the client's data.
 By default bitcoin core will use cookie authentication instead.

 `rpcallowip=0.0.0.0/0`: This setting allows RPC connections to come from any IP address.
 This is a potentially risky setting because it opens up the client to connections from any machine on the internet, so it should only be used if